-LIVING OFF-CAMPUS: Living in an apartment allows for more 'independent living', where there is no expectation of being 'part of the community' as with the on-campus residential colleges (where students are expected to participate in all College activities).
+Living in off-campus housing allows for more 'independent living', where there is no expectation of being 'part of the community' as with the on-campus residential colleges (where students are expected to participate in all College activities).
+Students with special dietary requirements (e.g. Kosher, Vegetarian/Vegan, etc.) may also prefer this option as the apartment option is self-catered and students would be responsible for preparing their own meals.
 Students living off-campus will more than likely live with other international students (rather than with Australians) however, there are plenty of opportunities to mix and meet Australian students through clubs and societies, on-campus activities and mixing with your Australian neighbors.
+There is also the possibility to become an "affiliate member" of International House, an on-campus Residential College (at an extra fee of approximately AUD\$450).
+This gives students the opportunity to experience on-campus life (ie one meal per week at the College, participation in certain college activities) and further extend their friendship group with on-campus students.
 Again, please note that students living at the apartments will not be charged the Dickinson board fee.
 Therefore, students will be expected to use those funds to make/buy their own meals.